-This is easy to be checked by the melting rule.
+This characterization follows directly from the melting rule.

 For ease of understanding, we can take Fig.\ref{fig:HC2} as an example.
-A simple pole occurs at the target position only when either the target position alone remains unfilled or all positions are filled (Partition 5 and 6); otherwise, the number of poles is less than one.
+A simple pole occurs at the target position $\vec q_d$ only when either the target position alone remains unfilled or all positions are filled (Partition 5 and 6); otherwise, the potential is at most zero.